YieldRay/nrm-lite/README.md

 ```

 It is well-known that [Deno](https://deno.com/)'s cold start is faster than Node.js.
-Hence you can install `nrm-lite` in deno, so it will be as fast as `dnrm`.
+Consequently, installing `nrm-lite` in Deno allows it to perform as quickly as `dnrm`.

 ```sh
 # install `nrml` in deno